sricheruvu/GettingAndCleaningData/README.md

 GettingAndCleaningData
 ======================

 Repository for Coursera course Getting and Cleaning Data.
-See README.md files in Project Folder.
+See README.md file in Project Folder.